magic-cal/forced-perspective/README.md

 - [ ] Provide a cleaner UI to interact with
 - [ ] Make a interface for perspective mirroring
 - [ ] Decouple the Dom and interactive elements - Tidy up
+- [ ] Move the socket to a separate file
+- [ ] Move the cards logic to a boids manager
 - [ ] Add better animations for the cards

 ## How to run